huangmingfu/react-ts-template/README.en-US.md

   </a>
 </p>

 > With `create-react-app` scaffold no longer being maintained, developers need a modern, efficient, and out-of-the-box React project template. **React-Ts-Template** was born for this!
-This is a project template built on the latest **React 19, TypeScript, and Vite 7**, designed to help you rapidly start your project and save considerable configuration time.
+This is a project template built on the latest **React 19, TypeScript, and Vite**, designed to help you rapidly start your project and save considerable configuration time.

 ## 🌟 Why Choose React-Ts-Template?

-- ⚡ **Lightning Fast HMR** - Built on Vite 7 for extremely fast cold start and hot module replacement
+- ⚡ **Lightning Fast HMR** - Built on Vite for extremely fast cold start and hot module replacement
-- 🚀 **Cutting-edge Tech Stack** - React 19, TypeScript, Zustand, React-Router v7 and more latest technologies
+- 🚀 **Cutting-edge Tech Stack** - React 19, TypeScript, Zustand, React-Router and more latest technologies
 - 📦 **Out-of-the-box** - Integrated routing, state management, request encapsulation, code standards and complete solutions
 - 🛡️ **Type Safety** - Complete TypeScript type definitions for code quality assurance
 - 🎨 **Modern CSS** - SCSS preprocessing + BEM naming convention for standardized styling